chstridho/chstridho/README.md

 ###

-<p align="left">I'm Chesta Ridho, a passionate Frontend Developer and a student eager to explore the world of web development!
-I’m currently learning frontend technologies while dipping my toes into backend development to become a well-rounded developer.</p>
+<p align="left">I'm Chesta Ridho, an aspiring Frontend Developer and an SMK student deeply passionate about web development.
+Currently, I’m honing my skills in modern frontend technologies (HTML, CSS, JavaScript, and frameworks) while also exploring backend fundamentals to grow into a versatile full-stack developer.

+I thrive on turning ideas into functional, user-friendly interfaces and am committed to continuous learning—whether through projects, collaborations, or open-source contributions.
+My goal is to build solutions that are not just efficient, but also delightful to use.

+When I’m not coding, you’ll find me experimenting with new tools, dissecting UI designs, or sharing knowledge with peers.
+Let’s connect and grow together!</p>

 ###